 - The respondent, will have 20 days to answer the petition.
 If you have been served with divorce papers unfortunately, time will not appear to be on your side.
 You must act quickly to determine if you can hire a divorce attorney to represent you.
-Take advantage of a free initial consultation with a Florida divorce attorney in your area who can provide you with sound advice. > Free initial consultation with Divorce Attorney Wendy Doyle-Palumbo Pasco or Hernando County, Florida
+Get an initial consultation with a Florida divorce attorney in your area who can provide you with sound advice. > Initial consultation with Divorce Attorney Wendy Doyle-Palumbo Pasco or Hernando County, Florida

 - If you have filed for divorce, your divorce lawyer will have already instructed you about what type of information you will need to gather, and what to expect in the process such as financial disclosures and affidavits, child support guidelines, mediation, etc.